Famondir/Music-Suite/README.md

 )))
 ```

 If one does not need intermediate results (using those could possibly violate the no-side-effect and the stateless rules anyhow) a common pattern seen is piping.
-This can be done in Python as well - especially if one uses a package like `functional` that provides chainable `ma` and `reduce` functions:
+This can be done in Python as well - especially if one uses a package like `functional` that provides chainable `map` and `reduce` functions:

 ```python
 measure_tuple = seq(split_by_measure(melody_string))\